raul23/equifax-data-breach/README.rst

 On February 10, 2020, the DOJ indicted four members of China's military on nine charges related to the hack.
 [DOJ]_

-From the DOJ's press release about the `indictment`_ (`archive <https://web.archive.org/web/20210725031951/https://www.justice.gov/opa/press-release/file/1246891/download>`__) of the four Chinese military members [DOJ]_:
+From the DOJ press release about the `indictment`_ (`archive <https://web.archive.org/web/20210725031951/https://www.justice.gov/opa/press-release/file/1246891/download>`__) of the four Chinese military members [DOJ]_: